 The best time for herbal support is in preparation for conception.
 Talk to your doctor before using any supplements if you are taking thyroid hormone.

 Asian Ginseng (Panax ginseng) – An adaptogen (influences hypothalamus and pituitary function to increase stress resistance).
-Also an adrenal and reproductive tonic.
-Stimulates thyroid function.
+Also it is an adrenal and reproductive tonic while stimulating thyroid function.
 This herb is best for seriously debilitated folks and is not appropriate for those under the age of 40.
 It may be overstimulating otherwise.

 Eleuthero (Eleutherococcus senticosus) – An adaptogen and adrenal tonic.
 It may be overstimulating for some people, but is less stimulating overall than Asian Ginseng.

 Ashwagandha (Withania somnifera) – An adaptogen, adrenal tonic, reproductive system tonic and thyroid stimulant.
 Because it is an immunomodulator that may modulate the body’s inflammatory responses, it is used for support with Hashimoto’s Disease.
 May help with stress-related infertility.

 Schisandra (Schisandra chinensis) – Adaptogen, adrenal tonic and immunomodulatory herb with thyroid stimulating activity.
 Used for support in Hashimoto’s.
 Supports liver health and may help with stress-related infertility.

 Rhodiola (Rhodiola rosea) – Another adaptogen and adrenal tonic that provides reproductive system support.

 Licorice (Glycyrrhiza glabra) – An adaptogen and adrenal tonic that also contains phytoestrogens that may balance the body’s estrogen activities.
 It is also an immunomodulator.
 Also provides liver support.
 Healthy liver function is required for hormonal balance.